A Two-Part Machine Learning Approach to Characterizing Network Interference in A/B Testing: Introduction

-Our study sets out to enhance post-experiment analysis by introducing a two-part framework designed to specify a richer class of exposure mappings for network experiments.
+Our study sets out to enhance post-experiment analysis by introducing a two-part framework designed to specify a class of exposure mappings for network experiments.
 We aim to address two key limitations in the current exposure mapping literature.
 First, the existing exposure mapping framework does not consider the local network structure of interference, such as the connectedness among a user's friends or tie strength.
-Previous studies in social network analysis and network science have underscored the crucial role of local network structure and tie strength~\citep{aral2014tie,aral2017exercise,kim2017strength,lyu2022investigating}.
-Research conducted on LinkedIn confirmed the weak ties theory, finding that less embedded ties are more advantageous for job mobility~\citep{rajkumar2022causal}.
-The structural diversity hypothesis suggests that the likelihood of product adoption heavily depends on the extent of disconnectedness among a unit's neighbors who have adopted the product~\citep{aral2011diversity,ugander2012structural}, which is also overlooked within the current exposure mapping framework.
-Despite these insights, the current interference literature has rarely incorporated the local network structure of interference.
+Previous studies in network science have underscored the crucial role of local network structure and tie strength for explaining user behavior~\citep{aral2014tie,kim2017strength,lyu2022investigating}.
+For instance, the structural diversity hypothesis suggests that the likelihood of product adoption heavily depends on the extent of disconnectedness among a unit's neighbors who have adopted the product~\citep{aral2011diversity,ugander2012structural}.
+However, the current interference literature has rarely accounted for the local network structure of interference.

-Second, the specification of the exposure mapping function currently overly relies on human experts manually modeling the network interference structure~\citep{aronow2017estimating}.
-Different experimenters may suggest diverse exposure mappings, and these may not coincide with the true interference patterns of a specific experiment.
-Even with a fixed population across various experiments, interference patterns derived from past experiments may not apply to the current one.
-This makes it exceptionally challenging for experimenters to define an appropriate exposure mapping suited to a particular experiment.
-Furthermore, even with a predefined exposure mapping function, an experimenter must rely on their experience to set the values of the parameters within this function, which may not yield the optimal choice.
+The second limitation is that specifying the exposure mapping function currently relies too heavily on human experts manually modeling the network interference structure~\citep{aronow2017estimating}.
+Different experimenters may propose various exposure mappings, which might not align with the true interference patterns of a specific experiment.
+Even with a fixed population across multiple experiments, interference patterns from past experiments may not be applicable to the current one.
+This makes it challenging for experimenters to define an appropriate exposure mapping for a particular experiment.
+Moreover, even with a predefined exposure mapping function, experimenters must rely on their judgment to set the parameters within this function, which may not yield ideal results.